pascallaliberte/sharpen.page/_posts/2020-08-21-measurements-for-freelancers-finding-what-matters.md

 * Number of followers, newsletter subscribers
 * Number of retweets, likes, mentions

-I could add some more, like the number of new clients through referrals, the satisfaction rate of new clients, your effective hourly rate...
+I could add some more, like the number of new clients through referrals, the satisfaction rate of new clients, the number of new leads per month, your effective hourly rate...

 Personally, I keep an eye on profits.
 I check out the number of newsletter subscribers.
 I notice retweets, likes and mentions.
 None of my websites have trackers for now.